 Mary in fact had vomiting, stomach cramps, and was dehydrated – signs of food poisoning.
 She also had progressive weakness, difficulty swallowing, and labored breathing – signs that a primary neurological illness was afoot.

 On Monday morning Dr. Reddoch saw his patient.
 He did not then (nor at any time) take a history and he shirked the physical examination.
 Reddoch opted for talk, discussing the recent death of Mary's grandmother.
 This conversation must have been one-sided, in view of the nurses' ongoing notes that Mary “spoke in uncomprehensible whispers and displayed total dependency on others.”
 Reddoch then charted his opinion: “Globus hystericus.
 Throat clear.
 Chest clear.
 Discuss anxiety, etc.” The term globus hystericus means a sensation of something in the throat, but without any organic cause.

-Globus Hystericus: this diagnosis given to 16-year-old Mary Grennan was defamatory, patronizing, and wrong.
-Her real condition?
-Botulism from a clear case of food poisoning.
-Two other people visited the ER with identical symptoms from the same spoiled fish.
+Mary's real condition?
+Botulism from food poisoning.
+Two other people visited the ER the same day, reporting identical symptoms from the same spoiled fish.

 Later on Monday, Nurse McDonald wrote in the hospital chart: “Ativan given for throat spasms re anxiety.
 Mother still at bedside and aware of Doctor Reddoch's diagnosis of throat spasms.
 To keep patient calm and breathing at a normal rate, it is important that she not hyperventilate and get uptight.
 Patient remains weak and will not assist with any movement like a rag doll.”